firien/pwa/README.md

 A [webpack](https://webpack.js.org) plugin for small [PWA](https://developer.mozilla.org/en-US/docs/Web/Apps/Progressive) that are hosted on GitHub.

+This is my first plugin, and could likely be much better.
+It was written because I had more than a couple PWAs hosted on GitHub and updating each one was a pain.

-Hosted on the `master` branch's `docs/` folder.
-This is not the default option and will need to be [setup](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch) on GitHub.
+They are all hosted on the `master` branch's `docs/` folder.
+This is not the default option and needs to be [setup](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch) on GitHub.

+Because files have cache-busting fingerprints, it is recommended to use [clean-webpack-plugin](https://github.com/johnagan/clean-webpack-plugin) to clean output directory.

 ### Convention over Configuration